generaleagleyt/SkyLady/README.md

 - **NPCs with Locked Templates**: Lock NPCs’ templates for consistency.
 If you really like how certain patched NPCs look, you can add them to this list to lock their appearance.
 This means they will keep their last assigned appearance during subsequent runs until you unlock them (remove from the list).
 This setting overrides all other settings and blacklists (except `Template Mod Blacklist`).

 - **Template Mod Blacklist**: Exclude mods from template collection.
 The patcher scans your load order for compatible female templates and randomly assigns them to male NPCs.
-If you want to prevent certain templates from being used (like vanilla-looking templates from Skyrim.esm), add those mods to this list.
+If you want to prevent certain templates from being used (like vanilla-looking templates from quest mods without NPC replacers), add those mods to this list.

+SkyLady currently doesn't support templates from mods that store their facegen files inside BSA, so they are automatically skipped.
+This means you don't have to exclude mods like Skyrim.esm (and DLCs) as their vanilla templates are excluded by default.

-For best visual results I recommend adding Skyrim.esm and all DLC plugins, as well as CC plugins.
-If you do this, make sure you have plenty of other mods that contain valid female templates, like NPC replacers, female follower mods etc. Otherwise you might get repeating looks or unpatched NPCs.
+That means you should make sure that you have plenty of other mods that contain valid female templates, like NPC replacers, female follower mods etc. Otherwise you might get repeating looks or unpatched NPCs.

 - **Target Mods to Patch**: Limit patching to specific mods.
 If you don't want to patch your entire load order, but only a handful of mods, add them to this list.
 Only male NPCs present in the listed mods will be patched.